-2.5 Global impacts of the nurse shortage
+2.5 Global impacts of the nursing shortage

-The scarcity of health workers, including nurses, is noted as one of the biggest obstacles preventing achievement of the United Nations Millennium Development Goals (WHO, 2006a).
-These goals were adopted as part of their Millennium Declaration with the intention of significantly improving peoples' lives.
-The goals specifically relating to health outcomes are: (a) to reduce the mortality of children under five by two-thirds; (b) to reduce maternal mortality by three-quarters; (c) to halt and reverse HIV/AIDS, tuberculosis and malaria epidemics; and (d) to reduce by half those suffering from hunger.
-Not only are the shortage of nurses and understaffing connected to adverse outcomes such as higher mortality rates and the prevention of achieving the Millennium Development Goals, they are also linked to complications after surgery, elevated violence upon nurses, greater numbers of accidents and patient injuries and higher instances of cross-infection (Buchan & Calman, 2005).
-In addition to the impact of this global shortage of nurses on the achievement of the WHO goals for life improvement, there is the decrease in health outcomes and the increase in patient mortality.
+The scarcity of health workers, including nurses, is noted as one of the biggest obstacles preventing the achievement of the United Nations Millennium Development Goals (WHO, 2006a).
+These goals were adopted as part of the Millennium Declaration with the intention of significantly improving peoples' lives.
+The goals specifically relating to health outcomes are: (a) to reduce the mortality of children under five by two-thirds, (b) to reduce maternal mortality by three-quarters, (c) to halt and reverse HIV/AIDS, tuberculosis and malaria epidemics, and (d) to reduce by half those suffering from hunger.
+Not only are the shortage of nurses and understaffing issues connected to adverse outcomes, such as higher mortality rates and the prevention of achieving the Millennium Development Goals, they are also linked to complications after surgery, elevated violence against nurses, greater numbers of accidents and patient injuries, and higher instances of cross-infection (Buchan & Calman, 2005).
+In addition to the impact of this global shortage of nurses on the achievement of the WHO goals for life improvement, a decrease in health outcomes and an increase in patient mortality is expected.

-This nursing shortage has been the longest lasting shortage in over half a century (Buerhaus, Donelan, Ulrich, Norman, & Dittus, 2005).
+This nursing shortage has been the longest lasting in over half a century (Buerhaus, Donelan, Ulrich, Norman, & Dittus, 2005).
 However, in the second half of 2008, a large number of developed countries fell into recession (OECD, 2009a).
-Initial projections indicated that GDP may fall by 4% and unemployment was projected to rise to 10% by the end of 2010 (OECD, 2009b).
+Initial projections indicated a fall in gross domestic product (GDP) of 4%, while unemployment was projected to rise to 10% by the end of 2010 (OECD, 2009b).
 From December 2007 to January 2009, while 2.5 million people lost their jobs because of the recession, the healthcare sector added jobs (Johnson & Evans, 2009).
-Further, the recession eventually did impact hospitals with organisations cutting costs by freezing salaries and limiting travel and overtime.
-Buerhaus, Auerbach, and Staiger (2010) advised the recession appeared to ease the nurse shortage, with many nurses returning to nursing due to a decrease in spousal income and for job security.
-Part time nurses have also increased their hours of work due to the recession.
-The authors highlighted that this is only temporary and should not distract actions to address longer-term indicators.
-Buerhaus et al. (2010) are concerned that when the public hears reports that the nursing shortage is ending and nurse positions are more difficult to find, prospective applicants may be less likely to choose to become a nurse during the next decade when they will be most needed due to an ageing population.
-Further, they advised that an adequate supply of nurses is essential for any healthcare reform which seeks to enhance quality, safety and efficiency of care.
+Further, the recession eventually impacted on hospitals, with organisations cutting costs by freezing salaries and limiting travel and overtime.
+Buerhaus, Auerbach, and Staiger (2009) advise that the recession seemed to ease the nursing shortage, with many nurses returning to nursing due to a decrease in spousal income and a desire for job security.
+Part-time nurses also increased their hours of work due to the recession.
+However, Buerhaus et al. (2009) highlight that this situation is only temporary, and should not distract from actions to address longer-term indicators.
+Buerhaus et al. express concern that when the public hears reports that the nursing shortage is ending and nurse positions are more difficult to find, prospective applicants may be less likely to choose nursing during the next decade when nurses will be most needed due to an ageing population.
+Further, the authors advise that an adequate supply of nurses is essential for any healthcare reform that seeks to enhance quality, safety and efficiency of care.